DaanDirker/TapscottBackend/README.md

 Whenever you change something in the project the server needs to be restarted.
 If changes are made to a Smart Contract then a new truffle migrate call has to be made before the new funcitonality can be used.
 ## Configuration
 All configuration within this project is held in the *.env* file.

+## Contract calls

+We're using a single contract named *Donation.sol* where we have all our calls.
+Right now the application doesn't use all of them so some are for future uses on expanding the application.
+With the running server you can use an application like *Postman* or *Insomnia* to execute calls without the front-end running.
+They're split into 2 categories: *Payments* and *Donations*.
+We used the port 3000 on localhost to which the following back-end calls can attach.

+### Payment
+POST */payment/:receiver/:amount* : Single payment with receiver and amount parameters POST */payment/mollie/:price/:name* : Creates a Mollie payment with price and name GET */payment/collection* : Returns a PaymentObject collection GET */payment/object* : Returns a PaymentObject Collection (non-functional for now) GET */payment/latest* : Returns 10 latest payments
+GET */payment/sum* : Returns a total Sum of all payments

+### Donation
+POST */donation/save* : Saves a donation from the Mollie Webhook POST */donation/:name/:sender/:amount* : Creates a donation with name and amount. *sender* contains the bank account.
+GET */donation/all* : Returns all donations
+GET */donation/latest* : Returns 10 latest donations
+GET */donation/sum* : Returns a total Sum of all donations GET */donation/user/:requestedUser* : Returns all donations from a certain user